 Collections of historic photographs of UNC are found in the North Carolina Collection Photographic Archives, the Southern Historical Collection and the University Archives.
 Search the online catalog with the terms University of North Carolina at Chapel Hill–Photographs and University of North Carolina (1793-1962)–Photographs to find these photographs.

-Newspapers.com has scanned all microfilmed issues of the UNC student newspaper held by the North Carolina Collection, from The Tar Heel‘s initial publication on February 23, 1893 through 1992.
+The North Carolina Digital Heritage Center has scanned all microfilmed issues of the UNC student newspaper held by the North Carolina Collection, from The Tar Heel‘s initial publication on February 23, 1893 through 2008.
 Later dates are covered by copyright and were not scanned.
-Access to Newspapers.com is limited to researchers with a UNC Onyen and those using public computers at the University libraries.

 History on the Hill